 Beyond a fundraising effort, this campaign is about the power of the written word to change lives.

 The campaign officially launches on Nov.
-2 with Patricia Wynn Brown, the workshop’s hysterical emcee better known as “the mistress of mayhem,” engaging with writers and Erma aficionados on Facebook Live.
+2 with Patricia Wynn Brown, the workshop’s hysterical emcee better known as “the mistress of mayhem,” engaging with writers and Erma aficionados through a video.
 “25K in 25 Days” ends on #GivingTuesday on Nov.
 27, when Erma champions will again be asked to post their most creative “#UNSelfies” on social media.
 Celebrated on the Tuesday following Thanksgiving, #GivingTuesday is a global day of giving.

 Private gifts have helped underwrite two such projects within the last year.
 More than 400 writers competed for the opportunity to spend two all-expenses-paid, blissful weeks at the University of Dayton Marriott on “the Dayton Riviera” to work on their humor projects as inaugural winners of “A Hotel Room of One’s Own: The Erma Bombeck | Anna Lefler Humorist-in-Residence Program.”
 More than 100 writers submitted pieces for consideration for a humor anthology, Laugh Out Loud: 40 Women Humorists Celebrate Then and Now…Before We Forget, published in collaboration with prolific author Allia Zobel Nolan.